Joint Venture Partners

 Established in 1949 with a unique focus on the scientific, technological and professional disciplines, UNSW Sydney has a proud tradition of sustained innovation, through world-class research and research facilities that focus on areas critical not only to Australia and the region but also internationally.

-UNSW ranks 43rd in the 2020 QS World University Rankings and 71st in the 2020 Times Higher Education World University Rankings.
+UNSW ranks 44th in the 2021 QS World University Rankings, 67th in the 2021 Times Higher Education World University Rankings and 74th in the 2020 Academic Ranking of World Universities.
 The main UNSW campus is located on a 38-hectare site at Kensington, seven kilometres from the centre of Sydney.
-The university comprises eight faculties, including Art & Design, Arts & Social Sciences, Built Environment, Business School, Engineering, Law, Medicine and Science.
+The university comprises six faculties, including Arts, Design & Architecture, Business, Engineering, Law & Justice, Medicine & Health and Science.
 UNSW Canberra is located at the Australian Defence Force Academy in Canberra.
 UNSW is partnered with 500 global institutions, more than one third partner universities making top 200 of the Times Higher Education World University Rankings list and top 100 of the Times Higher Education Asia University Rankings list.
 UNSW is a founding member of the Group of Eight – a coalition of Australia's leading universities – and a member of three prestigious international networks of leading research-intensive universities: Universitas 21, Global Alliance of Technological Universities (GlobalTech), and Association of Pacific Rim Universities (APRU) .

 UNSW's ties with the People's Republic of China span several decades and reach the highest levels of government, industry and academia.
 Whether it's working with Chinese industry giants on solving technical challenges, advising government on public policy reform, or educating thousands of Chinese students, UNSW has a proud reputation as China's trusted research partner.